987839088534212

 As far as travel nursing pros and cons go, if you were to ask a travel nurse about their biggest “pros” they would likely mention the pay.

-The average annual travel nurse salary in the US is $105,021 or $50 per hour according to ZipRecruiter.
-This is significantly higher than the average salary for registered nurses overall, which is $77,600 per year or $37.31 per hour.
+The average annual travel nurse salary in 2023 was $101,132 or $59 per hour according to ZipRecruiter.
+This is significantly higher than the average salary for registered nurses in 2023, which is $81,220 per year or $39.05 per hour according to the Bureau of Labor Statistics.

 However, you have the opportunity to earn even more money based on a few factors.
 Keep reading to learn how you can make the most money as a travel nurse.